lambdaclass/concrete/ROADMAP.md

 **Completed (recorded in [CHANGELOG.md](CHANGELOG.md)):** the JSON proof-registry retirement (source links are the only proof model); the per-example proof-theorem namespace migration (`Concrete.Examples.<Ex>.Proofs`) and its namespace guard; and the binary-first `concrete prove` agent surface — `--help=agent`/`--capabilities`/`--schema`, `--json` + `next_actions` with stable obligation ids, JSON modes for `--show-obligation`/`--replay`/`--emit-link`/`--nearest-lemmas`, `--emit-lean`, `--emit-artifacts`, `--check` (+ `--report check-proofs --json`), and `--workspace` with its CI fixture.
 Remaining Phase 3 work below.

+1. Move example Lean proofs physically next to their Concrete examples before adding new proof-pattern examples.
+Target layout:
+   `examples/<name>/src/main.con`, `examples/<name>/proofs/Proofs.lean`,
+   `examples/<name>/snapshot/...`.
+Configure Lake/module discovery so these
+   files are importable by the proof checker (for example as `Examples.<Name>.Proofs` or an equivalent stable namespace), update `Concrete.lean`/proof umbrellas so `check-proofs` can see them, retarget source `#[proof_by]` / `#[ensures_proof]` links, and update `concrete prove --emit-lean` / `--workspace` to prefer the `examples/<name>/proofs/` destination.
+Update the proof-namespace guard to reject new example proof modules under `Concrete/Examples/`.
+Pilot on one small example, then migrate all current example proof modules.
+Keep registered spec PExprs in `Concrete.Proof` until the later `ProofCore` / `SpecRegistry` split.
-1. Final proof-authoring blocker before Phase 8: add one bounded proof-pattern corpus that is both regression suite and teaching set.
+2. Final proof-authoring blocker before Phase 8: add one bounded proof-pattern corpus that is both regression suite and teaching set.
 Put it under `examples/proof_patterns/`, with one small subexample per shape: straight-line refinement, array read/write frame proof, loop copy proof,